-The rise of MMUS\$ 467.9 in non-current assets is explained primarily by an increase of MMUS\$ 442.7 in equity-method investments (or, in other words, the Company's investments in HLAG) and a rise in deferred tax assets of MMUS\$ 25.3.
+The rise of MMUS\$ 775.4 in non-current assets is explained primarily by an increase of MMUS\$ 765.9 in equity-method investments (or, in other words, the Company's investments in HLAG) and a rise in deferred tax assets of MMUS\$ 9.5.

-Account Movements Equity Method Investments MMUS\$

-Balance as of January 1, 2020 2,738.1
+Account Movements Equity Method Investments Balance as of January 1, 2020 MMUS\$ 2,738.1

-Total movements in results 434.0
+Total movements in results 982.8

-Share of HLAG's net income 434.3

-PPA amortization (0.3)

 Purchase/Sale of shares -

-Share purchase adjustment to PPA -
+PPA amortization -

 Goodwill -

-Share of other comprehensive income (loss) 9.1
+Share of other comprehensive income (loss) 9.7

-Other movements in equity (0.4)
+Other movements in equity (0.8)

+Dividends received (225.7)

-Total Movements during the period 442.7
+Total Movements during the period 765.9

-Balance as of Marchr 31, 2021 3,180.8
+Balance as of June 30, 2021 3,504.1

-CSAV's stake in HLAG during the first quarter of 2021 remained unchanged at 30%.
-The main movements in this account are explained by its share of HLAG's results of MMUS\$ 434.3 and, to a lesser extent, by its share of other comprehensive income of MMUS\$ 9.1.
-The latter occurred because of certain accounting adjustments in equity made by HLAG for personnel benefit plans, partly offset by currency effects that CSAV also adjusts for based on its ownership stake.
+CSAV's stake in HLAG during the first half of 2021 remained unchanged at 30%.
+The main movements in this account are explained by its share of HLAG's results of MMUS\$ 982.8 and, to a lesser extent, by its share of other comprehensive income of MMUS\$ 9.7.
+The latter variation occurred because of certain accounting adjustments in equity made by HLAG for personnel benefit plans, partly offset by currency effects that CSAV also adjusts for based on its ownership stake.
 HLAG's results are explained by improved results in the container shipping business that will be described later in this report.
+These effects are offset by the dividends received during the period of MMUS\$ 225.7.

-More information on the accounting balance of CSAV's investment in HLAG and all movements during the periods ended March 31, 2021, and December 31, 2020, can be found in Note 15 of the Consolidated Financial Statements.
+More information on the accounting balance of CSAV's investment in HLAG and all movements during the periods ended June 30, 2021, and December 31, 2020, can be found in Note 15 of the Consolidated Financial Statements.

-The MMUS\$ 25.3 increase in deferred tax assets is attributable to the net effect on taxes of the existing financing structure in euros that CSAV used to invest in HLAG of MMUS\$ 23.7, coupled with the effect on taxes of administrative expenses and bank interest recorded in net income for the quarter.
-During the first quarter, the euro/dollar exchange rate was up, with the dollar appreciating with respect to the euro, thus generating a tax loss for CSAV in Chile and resulting in an income tax benefit and an increase in deferred tax assets for the period.
+The MMUS\$ 9.5 increase in deferred tax assets is attributable to the net effect on taxes of the existing financing structure in euros that the CSAV Group used to invest in HLAG of MMUS\$ 17.5, offset by the effect on taxes of administrative expenses and bank interest recorded in net income for the year.
+During the first half of the year, the euro/dollar exchange rate was up, with the dollar appreciating with respect to the euro, thus generating a tax loss for CSAV in Chile and resulting in an income tax benefit and an increase in deferred tax assets for the period.
 These exchange rate variations do not generate cash flows for CSAV.

-As of March 31, 2021, total liabilities increased by MMUS\$ 137.2 compared to December 31, 2020.
+As of June 30, 2021, total liabilities increased by MMUS\$ 150.8 compared to December 31, 2020.
 This variation is explained by the increase in other current liabilities resulting from the mandatory minimum dividend provision charged to 2021 earnings.
-As of December 31, 2020, that account totaled MMUS\$ 66.6, because of the mandatory minimum dividend from 2020 earnings.
+This effect is offset by the aforementioned debt repayments (Banco BTG Pactual - MMUS\$20, Series B bond - MMUS\$50, Other - MMUS\$6).

 After shareholders voted to absorb the Company's accumulated deficit at an extraordinary shareholders' meeting on May 19, 2020, for the year 2021 CSAV must recognize in accounting its mandatory minimum dividend of 30% of net income for that period.
-This amount was MMUS\$ 134.7 as of March 31, 2021.

-In addition, at the annual general meeting on April 23, 2021, shareholders agreed to distribute an additional dividend of MMUS\$ 103.4 charged to net income for 2020.
-This effect will be seen in the financial statements as of June 2021.
+Therefore, as of December 31, 2020, that account totaled MMUS\$ 66.6.
+In addition, at the annual general meeting on April 23, 2021, shareholders agreed to distribute an additional dividend of MMUS\$ 103.4 charged to net income for 2020, which was paid during the quarter.
+Therefore, the current balance of MMUS\$ 292.4 mainly reflects provisions for dividends to be distributed (30% of net income for 2021).